alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 ### Gender

-Make sure text is gender neutral wherever possible, such as ‘them’, ‘their’ or ‘they’.
+Make sure text is gender neutral wherever possible, such as 'them', 'their' or 'they'.

 If you do need to refer to gender, use 'women' and 'men' rather than 'males' and 'females'.
 For example, '33% of our senior leaders are women'.

 ### general election

 Lower case, but title case if referring to a specific election.
 For example, the 2019 General Election.

 ### Geography and regions

-Use lower case for north, south, east and west, except when they’re part of a name or recognised region.
+Use lower case for north, south, east and west, except when they're part of a name or recognised region.

 So, the south-west (compass direction), but the South West (administrative region).